 Western New York is full of wonderful attractions, and most of them are right in the heart of Buffalo.
 A weekend in this city is inexpensive, family-friendly, and fun.
 If you have not been to Buffalo already, add it to your bucket list!

-If you decide to stay overnight, here is a great places to find a hotel: Buffalo, NY hotels.
+If you decide to stay overnight, here are great places to find a hotel: Buffalo, NY hotels.

 ● If you enjoyed this post, be sure to sign up for the Ann’s Entitled Life weekly newsletter, and never miss another article!